KNN3-Network/KNN3-Data/KNN3-SQL.md

 # KNN3 SQL Templates
-SQL templates provided by Transformer are pre-built examples that can be used directly or modified to fit your specific query needs.
-They serve as a starting point for creating SQL queries using the Transformer SQL editor.
+SQL templates provided by K.Transformer are pre-built examples that can be used directly or modified to fit your specific query needs.
+They serve as a starting point for creating SQL queries using the K.Transformer SQL editor.
 By using pre-existing templates, you can save time and reduce errors when constructing complex SQL queries.
 Additionally, our AI-assisted SQL construction feature can help users generate SQL queries more efficiently.
 ## Contents
   - [1.Snapshot](#1-snapshot)
     - [1.1 Number of spaces address proposed in](#11-number-of-spaces-address-proposed-in)